caksoylar/keymap-drawer-web/resources/about.md

 multiple keys are pressed at the same time, or dual purpose keys like hold-taps that have different functions depending on how long they are pressed.

 As a result of above flexibility, keymaps can be complex and it can be useful to have a visual and abstracted representation of such keymaps.
-This is a web app that helps you create such a visualization/diagram/drawing of your keymap which you can use as a reference for yourself, or you can share it with others.
+This is a web app that helps you create such a visualization/diagram/drawing which you can use as a reference for yourself, or to share it with others.

 ## How?

-- The **Keymap YAML** column contains the abstracted representation of a keymap, in [YAML format](https://en.wikipedia.org/wiki/YAML) with certain fields as described in the [spec](https://github.com/caksoylar/keymap-drawer/blob/main/KEYMAP_SPEC.md).
-You can edit it in the editor window, then update the visualization by clicking the
+- **Keymap YAML** column contains the abstracted representation of a keymap, in [YAML format](https://en.wikipedia.org/wiki/YAML) with certain fields as described in the [spec](https://github.com/caksoylar/keymap-drawer/blob/main/KEYMAP_SPEC.md).
-  "Run" button or using the Ctrl+Enter shortcut.
+  You can edit it in the editor window, then update the visualization by clicking the "Run" button or using the Ctrl+Enter shortcut.
-- The **Quick start** row gives you multiple options to bootstrap the keymap YAML -- you can load an existing example, or parse QMK and ZMK keymap files.
+- **Quick start** row gives you multiple options to bootstrap the keymap YAML -- you can load an existing example, or parse QMK and ZMK keymap files.
-- The **Keymap visualization** column displays the produced drawing, as described by the keymap YAML and the settings in "Configuration".
+- **Keymap visualization** column displays the produced drawing, as described by the keymap YAML and the settings in "Configuration".
   You can customize what will be shown with the "Draw filters" modal, and use the "Export" dialog below it to download it in SVG (recommended) or PNG formats.
-- The **Configuration** section at the bottom contains settings that affect the drawing and parsing behaviors.
+- **Configuration** section at the bottom contains settings that affect the drawing and parsing behaviors.
   The left column contains widgets to update common settings and the right column displays the [full configuration](https://github.com/caksoylar/keymap-drawer/blob/main/CONFIGURATION.md) in YAML format that can be edited directly.